Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

 ## Typography

-I have mainly used Verdana, Geneva, Tahoma, sans-serif for the typography of this project with oswald as a back up should it not register.
+I have mainly used Verdana, Geneva, Tahoma, sans-serif and lato for some sub headings for the typography of this project with sans serif as a back up should it not register.

 ## Color Design